 When you submit an event for approval your event is placed into 5-Star.
 Consider checking students in at your event.
 This way students can earn discounts for attending your event and having good attendance record will help your club be renewed.

-Poster supplies are available to be used in the student union.
 Only painters tape may be used to post posters on campus.
 Posters may never be posted on floors, ceilings, doors, windows, lockers, or murals.
 Please note is club supplies are stolen or misused they will not be replaced.
 Please take care of the club supplies.

 Posters should be taken down within 24 hours of the event happening.
 Clubs that leave posters up around campus will be warned and repeat offenders will face consequences.